Devkeystuff/big-gui/README.md

-# Python GUI
+# Big GUI

+Technical dept?
+We don't do that here.

-School project GUI made with PySimpleGUI and SQLAlchemy
+School project GUI made with PySimpleGUI and SQLAlchemy.

 ## Installing